On the geometry of K3 surfaces with finite automorphism group and no elliptic fibrations: Constructions of surfaces

 are the classes of irreducible $(-2)$-curves of degree $2$ for $D$.
 Suppose that $|D|$ has some base points.
 Then there exists an elliptic curve $E$ and $(-2)$-curve $\G$ such that $D=2E+\G$ and $\G E=1$.
 But that would imply $D\G=0$, which is impossible since $D$ is ample, thus $|D|$ is base point free and it defines a double cover of $\PP^{2}$ branched over a smooth sextic curve which has a tritangent line and three $6$-tangent conics.\\ The cases $T_{5},\dots,T_{10}$ lead to the same rank $4$ lattice with intersection matrix

 in some base.
-This is the Néron-Severi lattice of a K3 surface which contains only six $(-2)$-curves (case $2U\oplus[-2]\oplus[-2]$ in \cite{Vinberg}), but this cannot happen in our situation, since the surface $Y$ contains at least $8$ $(-2)$-curves. \end{proof} \begin{example} Let $q_{1},q_{2},q_{3}$ and $f$ be the forms
+This is the Néron-Severi lattice of a K3 surface which contains only six $(-2)$-curves (case $2U\oplus[-2]\oplus[-2]$ in \cite{Vinberg}), but this cannot happen in our situation, since the surface $Y$ contains at least $8$ $(-2)$-curves. \end{proof} Let us give one example of surface of type $L(24)$: \begin{example} Let $q_{1},q_{2},q_{3}$ and $f$ be the forms